The first Decaf LCD and IOC boards were released in May, 2017.

 Q22: Can other USB devices be attached to a Decaf board?
 Can the Decaf board act as a USB Host device?

 The short answer is no, at present Decaf IOC boards are USB slave devices only, with a standard B or mini-B connector.
-The main issues are the cpu and memory resources needed to run the USB communication stacks.
-We are also looking at more capable board + LCD kits that use Cortext-M4, M7 and A8 cpu chips and have more USB ports and High Speed (480Mbs) controllers.
+The main issues are the mcu and memory resources needed to run the USB communication stacks.

 Q23: Can I/O boards from Phidgets Inc be used directly with Decaf boards?